cfirz/UnityAget.Package/README.md

 **Note**: Local LLM provider connects directly to `localhost` - no proxy needed.

+**Finding Proxy Files**: After installing the package, the proxy setup guides and Lambda function code are located in the `Proxy/` folder at the package root (e.g., `Packages/com.cfirz.unityagent/Proxy/` for UPM packages, or `Assets/UnityAgent/Proxy/` for .unitypackage imports).

 ### Step 3: Configure Proxy URL

-1. In the AI Suggestions window, enter your proxy URL
+1. In the AI Assistant window, enter your proxy URL
 2. Or set it in Settings: `⚙ Settings > Proxy URL`

 ### Step 4: Start Using!